cjamiev/data-generator/README.md

 # data-generator
 Primary use is to generate mock data.
-Specifically used to generate for other project: SQL, CSV, JSON, or even Code
+Specifically used to generate data for other project: SQL, CSV, JSON, or even Code

 Examples of generated content
 - user info: Name, Phone Number, Address, SSN, etc